A psalm of David. When he fled from his son Absalom.

 8 From the LORD comes deliverance.
 May your blessing be on your people.
 Selah

 May your blessing be on your people reminds us to walk in the way of the Lord.
-Remember there is only one way and he is the way, the truth, and the life, so walk in this way and be blessed.
+Remember there is only one way and he is the way, the truth, and the life, so walk in this way and be bless.

 Here we see David the father of Absalom running from his son.
-When studying David’s life, the main theme I have realized is his personal relationship with the Lord and how this relationship changed David into being a man after God’s own heart.
+When studying David’s life, the main theme I have realized is his personal relationship with the Lord and how this relationship changed David.
 In I Kings 15:3-5 David’s character is described as having a heart that was wholly devoted to his God.
 The only blemish on David’s life was the case of Uriah the Hittite.
 David’s examples of how he lived his life reflects a man who was truly a man after God’s own heart.
 He was not a man who was searching for God, but a man who walked in the way of God who waited on God’s transforming power to make his heart like God’s heart.
 This is reflected in the way he handled himself at the death of his son Absalom.
 He wept.
 Joab and Israel could not understand this weeping, just as the world today cannot understand the love and patience of God as Peter writes about in II Peter 3:9.
 Just as the thought that David had in his heart as he walked in his chamber “O my son Absalom, my son Absalom!
 Would I have died instead of you.” is the same love God has for us his children.
 In fact, that is why Christ died on the cross for us.
 With his death and resurrection, he made a way to restore the broken relationship between God and man.
 So, when you study the psalms as well as all scripture wait on God to open up his Word to you.
 Then you will start to see God’s transforming work in your heart as he makes you into a child of God.
-Stop searching for God in your way and start walking and growing in his way by studying his Word and letting it speak to you.
+Stop searching for God in our way and start walking and growing in his way by studying his Word and letting it speak to you.
 Let your walk be characterized as a man or women who is walking with the Lord and enjoying sweet communion with Him.
 Let your communion with Him be a candle that sheds light to those who are searching for God.